CL game postponed after players walk off over alleged racism

 Basaksehir substitute Demba Ba demanded that the fourth official explain himself, while PSG players Neymar and Kylian Mbappe also demanded an explanation.
 Basaksehir coach Okan Buruk said “you are racist” to Coltescu.

-The scored was 0-0 when the incident took place about 15 minutes into the match.
+The score was 0-0 when the incident took place about 14 minutes into the match.

 UEFA said the match would resume on Wednesday evening with new officials.